shanhashcah/HcNet-coreV15-test/HcNet-core/docs/software/admin.md

 ## Introduction

-Stellar Core is the program nodes use to communicate with other nodes to create and maintain the Stellar peer-to-peer network.
-It's an implementation of the Stellar Consensus Protocol configured to construct a chain of ledgers guaranteed to be in agreement across all participating nodes at all times.
+HcNet Core is the program nodes use to communicate with other nodes to create and maintain the HcNet peer-to-peer network.
+It's an implementation of the HcNet Consensus Protocol configured to construct a chain of ledgers guaranteed to be in agreement across all participating nodes at all times.

 This document describes various aspects of installing, configuring, and maintaining a `HcNet-core` node.
 It will explain: